Gillian Guess: Relationship between Guess and Gill

-Guess was quickly attracted to Gill, a man eight years her junior.
-According to court clerk Emma Hyde, Guess would stare at Gill and "She would flip her hair and look seductive".
-Later Gill approached Guess at McDonald's and told her he was innocent of the charges.
+Gill was free on bail during the trial.
+At one point he approached Guess at a McDonald's and told her he was innocent of the charges.
 Sometime later, the two started to flirt outside the courtroom.
 Gill pursued the relationship, and Gill and Guess had an intimate conversation and kissed in Stanley Park.
-The relationship became sexual.
+The relationship became sexual, with Gill coming to Guess's townhouse for sexual encounters.

-Court officers informed the judge of the inappropriate behaviour, and the Honourable Judge Braidwood warned Gill about his behaviour, but he never spoke to Guess.
+Court officials informed the judge of the inappropriate courtroom behaviour.
+Judge Braidwood warned Gill about his behaviour, but he did not speak to Guess.
 The relationship continued, and when Guess asked Gill if she should find a way to get off the jury, he told her to stay.
 He also told her to convict two of his co-defendants, but not him.

-In May 2001, Peter Gill and his associates Budai and Kim were ordered to be retried by the British Columbia Court of Appeal on the first degree murder charges.
-However, the Crown never retried them.
-Instead, Peter Gill was convicted for obstruction of justice.
-He received a sentence of six years in prison.
+At some point during the trial, Guess told her sister, and later two friends, about the sexual relationship.
+They all advised her to either break it off, or ask to be taken off the jury.
+Guess ignored their advice.

+The case went to the jury in October 1995.
+According to the subsequent testimony of the other jurors, Guess was adamant that all the accused should be acquitted.
+One of the other jurors testified that Guess accused any juror who considered conviction as being racist, since the jury was all white and the accused were all persons of colour.
+Another juror testified that "I found her closed-minded, confrontational and not interested in other people's opinions".
+There is some suggestion that there were also cracks in the Crown's case and the testimony of key witnesses had been disproved.
+After a week of heated debate, the jury unanimously acquitted all six accused.